-I’ve been making dairy-free cheese dip for years, and we’ve made this vegan nacho cheese dip more times than I could count.
-But this vegan queso blanco recipe kind of took my breath away.
+I’ve been vegan queso for years, but this vegan queso recipe kind of took my breath away.
 One, singular bite was loaded with so much promise: visions of weekly nacho nights flashed before my eyes!
 And I might have groaned with delight.

 Don’t judge; you’ll do it, too.
 Pinky promise.